lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

    + **AGG**:  For our next experiment, what would happen if we allowed an increase in sensitivity to work pressure, such that the team would be willing to work more hours than usual to make up backlogs of patients waiting to start services.

-   + **SP**: What happens if we implemented both measurement based care and stepped care?
+   + **SP**: What happens to our high-risk patient populations if we implemented both measurement based care and stepped care?

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_hypothesis.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Hypothesis.** *Outline the systems story your team believes will cause the outcomes your team expects to observe.*